dialogue-host/requirements/README.md

 # 🌸 Dialogue

-**A decentralized social platform built as a toolset for all humans to collectively think, decide and act even in adverse conditions.**
+**A decentralized social platform built as a toolset for the masses to collectively think, decide and act even in repressive environment.**

 ---